- Wealthy funder of Marxist groups and causes

 - Funder of the Christic Institute

-Born in Athens, Greece, Anagnos immigrated to the United States in 1946.
-In the late 1960s and early 1970s, he and his wife Carolyn organized the Committee for Democratic Freedoms in Greece during a period of political disorder in that country.
-When Turkey invaded Cyprus in 1974, the Anagnoses established the Save Cyprus Council (later renamed the American-Hellenic Council), which grew into a principal political lobbying group dedicated to the promotion of Greek-American interests.
+In the late 1960s and early '70s, Anagnos and his wife Carolyn organized the Committee for Democratic Freedoms in Greece.
+When Turkey invaded Cyprus in 1974 the Anagnoses established the Save Cyprus Council, which evolved into a political lobbying group dedicated to the promotion of Greek-American interests.

 In 2000, Anagnos told the Los Angeles Times that he considered Fidel Castro to be "one of the outstanding statesmen of the world today."
 "He [Castro] has served his people faithfully and unselfishly and is a model for presidents to imitate," Anagnos added.

 In the early 2000s, Anagnos sat on the board of directors of the Office of the Americas.
 Serving alongside him were such notables as Ed Asner, Roy Bourgeois, Noam Chomsky, Jodie Evans, Dolores Huerta, Martin Sheen, and the late Howard Zinn.

 In 2002 Anagnos was a signatory to Not in Our Name’s “Statement of Conscience,” which condemned the Bush administration's “stark new measures of repression” domestically, and its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”